soos-io/kb-docs/DAST/Bamboo.md

 Set up a Bamboo pipeline project and scan an endpoint with SOOS DAST.

 ## Prerequisites
-- You need to have a [SOOS account.](https://app.soos.io/register)
+- You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- You need to have a Bamboo project created.
 - Docker needs to be installed on the agent machine.

 ## Steps